Overview

 Direct communication between endpoints via DATEX

-It is also possible for two frontend endpoints to directly communicate via DATEX without a relay server.
-This can be achieved with end-to-end communication channels like WebRTC or iframe/window communication.
+It is also possible for two frontend endpoints to communicate directly via DATEX without a relay server.
+This can be achieved using end-to-end communication channels such as WebRTC or DOM communication (iframe/window).

 Note

-This graph simplifies how a WebRTC connection works.
-For an in-depth explanation, take a look at WebRTC Communication Interfaces
+This diagram simplifies how a WebRTC connection works.
+For a more detailed explanation, see WebRTC Communication Interfaces

 DATEX-over-HTTP

-If no DATEX connection can be established (e.g. when the DATEX runtime is not loaded on a client), DATEX-over-HTTP can be used to send DATEX scripts over HTTP.
+If no DATEX connection can be established (e.g. if the DATEX runtime is not loaded on a client), DATEX-over-HTTP can be used to send DATEX scripts over HTTP.

-Similarly, the HTTP Communication Interface can be used to transmit DATEX binary blocks via HTTP.
+Similarly, the HTTP Communication Interface can be used to send DATEX binary blocks over HTTP.

 Did this doc help you?